Jimskapt/rust-book-fr/FRENCH/src/ch03-05-control-flow.md

 using a `for` loop</span>
 -->

-<span class="caption">Encart 3-5 : itérer sur chaque élément d'une collection
+<span class="caption">Encart 3-5 : itération sur chaque élément d'une collection
 en utilisant une boucle `for`</span>

 <!--